gretro/robs-fetch/README.md

  - [x] Create a basic `fetchEpic`.
  - [ ] Introduce the concept of busy action.
  - [ ] Create options for `fetchEpic`.
+ - [ ] Allow to define custom headers on a per-request basis.

 ## How to install in your project
 ```